drogue-iot/blog.drogue.io/content/2021-08-17-websocket-integration/index.md

 ```shell
 websocat wss://websocket-integration-drogue-dev.apps.wonderful.iot-playground.org/drogue-public-temperature -H="Authorization: Bearer $(drg whoami -t)"
 ```
-As you can see connecting to a websocket requires authentication for now.
-The service supports both open ID tokens and API keys.
+As you can see we used authentication to open the websocket.
+The service accepts open ID tokens, API keys and nothing/anonymous (if your app is configured for public access).
+Authorization requests are made with a "read" permission.
 The above example showed how an openID token can be passed through the `Authorization: Bearer` header.
 API keys are used with the `Authorization: Basic` header.
 Keep on reading for more details.